What Is SOA Exam FAM?

 Pass Rates

-Exam FAM pass rates have been approximately 45 to 50% (SOA) in early sittings.
-This is comparable to Exam P and slightly below Exam FM.
+Exam FAM pass rates have run approximately 45 to 50% (SOA) in early sittings.
+That puts it on par with Exam P and a notch below Exam FM.

-The moderate difficulty reflects the breadth of the syllabus.
-Candidates must master both insurance loss modeling (short-term) and life contingencies (long-term), which are conceptually distinct areas.
-The challenge is covering both sides at sufficient depth.
+The moderate difficulty comes from breadth.
+You have to handle both insurance loss modeling (short-term) and life contingencies (long-term), and those are two conceptually separate areas.
+The hard part is getting both sides deep enough at the same time.

 How to Prepare